freemanlovelace/HTMLAccentMapper/README.md

 </table>

 # Contributing
-Open an Issue then feel free to submit pull request
+If you want to contribute open an issue then feel free to submit pull request